rgoodie/bash-pic-sorter/README.md

 # bash-pic-sorter
-Series of bash scripts to sort photos or files into a /YEAR/MONTH/ file tree
+Series of bash scripts to sort photos or files into a /YEAR/MONTH/ file tree.
+There really is nothing magical about this file.
+It's executes a `for` loop, infers year and month from Exif information, and moves the file to that folder named for that year and month.
+It leaves you with folder sorted items, that you can move into your family's master file store.

 # To use
 Copy this file a folder containing unsorted photos and run in the context of that folder